augelloantonio/buyit/README.md

 #### Python Libraries Used
-The full list of libraries used is present in requirements.txt file.

 The following Python Libraries are installed and used in this project:
 - *django bootstrap forms* used for styling of forms